 - In Bruges is about two likeable hitmen dealing with the aftermath of the younger one accidentally killing a little boy during his first hit.
 The older one is then assigned to off the younger one, but reflexively throws the job when he sees his target about to take his own life in grief.
 Did we mention it's a dark comedy?

 - The deeper incarnations of James Bond.
 The Bond One-Liner version doesn't count, though.

 Scaramanga: You do not enjoy it, Mr. Bond?Bond: I admit that killing you right now would be quite enjoyable...

 - Bond himself explains his case in The Man with the Golden Gun (ironically, a film where he acts like a Jerkass most of the time) when Scaramanga, an assassin that does not fit this Trope, tries to convince Bond that they are Not So Different.
 Bond is disgusted by thought, telling the villain that the people he kills are themselves killers, unlike Scaramanga who enjoys it, which leads to this:

 - As you might expect, Scaramanga decides to stop the pleasantries right there and make his official challenge to Bond.

-- John Woo's The Killer, whose title character (also played by Chow Yun-Fat) accidentally blinds a beautiful singer during a hit and sets out to perform one last hit to get the money to have her eyes fixed.
-His employer, on the other hand, tries to have him killed rather than hand over the money to him, which results in things going right to hell.
+- John Woo's The Killer, whose title character played by Chow Yun-Fat accidentally blinds a beautiful singer during a hit and sets out to perform one last hit to get the money to have her eyes fixed.
+He does have a larger heart than usual examples, though.

 - Tim Roth is exactly this in The Liability.
 He opts out of finishing off Jack O'Connell (the liability).
 Also refuses to be taken to hospital when badly injured so that he can watch (from a distance) his (presumably estranged) daughter's wedding.